-MKT 120 Principles of Marketing 3 0 0 3
+MKT 120 Principles of Marketing 3 0 0 3 Prerequisites: None

-Prerequisites: None

-Corequisites: None

-This course introd fuces principles and problems of mark eting goods and service s Tonics inclu de nromot

 This course introduces principles and problems of marketing goods and services.
 Topics include promotion, placement, and pricing strategies for products.
 Upon completion, students should be able to apply marketing principles in organizational decision making.